kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## Takedown

-Then you can proceed to take down the rest of the cluster with:
+If you want to takedown the cluster, you can proceed as follows:

 ```sh
 kubectl delete -k hetzer/csi --kubeconfig kubeconfig.yaml